 Adam Holter, Frederick County, Maryland (East):

 Adam, 21, of Holterholm Farms in Frederick County, Md., is a sixth-generation farmer on his family’s 207-acre farm.
-After studying business at Shepherd University, Adam and his fiancé returned to the farm, anticipating raising a seventh generation in the same house that Adam’s great grandfather lived in during the 1820s.
+After studying business at Shepherd University, Adam returned to the farm.
 Currently 100 percent grass-fed, the Holters look toward increasing their grass-fed beef and pastured pork production.
 Since experiencing the benefits of transitioning from conventional to organic first-hand, Adam believes strongly in small, organic, family farms working closely with community to ensure a sustainable food system.
 Adam participated in the Generation Organic “Who’s Your Farmer?”
 2011 Tour through the Pacific Northwest and California.

 Laura Boere, Stanislaus County, California (West):